 But the advantages of education go far beyond economic benefits.
-For example,democracies need informed electorates of citizens who can independently find facts and build their own opinions.
-Only then can they fulfil their intended role and participate in the political opinion-forming process.
+For example, democracies need informed electorates of citizens who can independently find facts and build their own opinions.
+Only then can they fulfil their intended role and participate in political processes.
 And finally, people benefit from good training – indeed “Quality Education” as SDG 4 calls it – at a personal level.
 Because it opens doors to new opportunities: professionally and personally, alone and with others.
 The value of education can thus not be overstated.
 Conversely, when educational opportunities are forfeited, the material and non-material losses are significant.

 They thus highlight KfW's view that education is invaluable in every situation and should not be neglected, especially when circumstances become difficult.
 The fact that there was and is no alternative in pandemic times should be viewed as an exception and only confirms the rule.
 The international community must be determined to provide support in the coming months and years to ensure that we do not see a “lost generation” due to the coronavirus pandemic.